 Apart from losing access to the lucrative marketplace, you won’t be able to remove your Amazon inventory stored in Amazon FCs.
 What’s worse is that sellers with frauded accounts can’t access funds in their accounts.
 A fraud strike is the most extreme action that Amazon can take against a seller.

-How does a frauded Amazon seller account occur?
+How does an Amazon fraud seller account occur?

 There’s no way around it; you need a deep understanding of Amazon security policies to lower the chances of Amazon frauding your seller account.
 Knowing why a frauded Amazon seller account occurs is a good start.